katesroad/Software_Design_And_Architecture/Microservices/Microservice-In-Pattern/Chaper02.md

 	- Decompose by business capability and Decompose by subdomain

 	- Using the bounded context concept from domaindriven design (DDD) to untangle data and make decomposition easier

+- Key ideas
+	- Architcture => the definition of the services
+	- Services are organized around business concerns rather than techinical concerns  => Idea pf DDD